Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 Factors That Affect the Severity of Alcohol Withdrawal Symptoms

-1. Duration and Intensity of Alcohol Use: Individuals who have been consuming alcohol for an extended period and in large quantities are more likely to experience severe withdrawal symptoms.
-The longer and more intense the alcohol use, the more significant the withdrawal symptoms tend to be.
+• Drinking heavily: Individuals who have been consuming alcohol for an extended period and in large quantities are more likely to experience severe withdrawal symptoms.

 Medical Treatment for Alcohol Withdrawal